St. Mary Academy – Bay View

 St. Mary Academy – Bay View is an all-girls Catholic school, serving girls and young women from pre-school through grade twelve.
 Bay View is located in Riverside, Rhode Island.
 It was founded by the Religious Sisters of Mercy in 1874.
 It is located in the Roman Catholic Diocese of Providence.

 History

 St. Mary Academy – Bay View was founded in 1874 by the Sisters of Mercy.
 From 1892 to 1910 Mary Matthew Doyle, founder and first president of Salve Regina University, taught at Bay View.

 In the spring of 1991, the United States Department of Education recognized St. Mary Academy-Bay View as a Blue-Ribbon School of Excellence and the school was renewed as a Blue-Ribbon School of Excellence in 2002.

 Campus

 The St. Mary Academy – Bay View campus is 20 acre found on Pawtucket Avenue in Riverside, Rhode Island.
 There are four buildings: St. Joseph Hall, Mercy Hall, McAuley Hall, and the Athletic Wellness Center.

-Traditions

-St. Mary Academy – Bay View the girls go to mass, go to retreats, and many more religious and fun activities.
-It is tradition for only seniors to wear tie-dye throughout the year.